How to Repair Apps in Windows 11

 Repairing programs via Control Panel

-If a desktop program you installed on your Windows 11 PC isn’t working right, you can often repair it using the Control Panel, which can fix issues without needing a full reinstall.
+If a desktop program on your Windows 11 PC isn’t working correctly, you can often repair it using the Control Panel.
+This method can fix many program issues without you having to uninstall and reinstall the entire program.
+Open Control Panel, go to Programs, and find the repair option for your program.

 - Search for Control Panel in your taskbar and open it.